Small Business Department

 If you look at the example, Joe from Joe’s Plumbing orders supplies that tend to sit on his shelves for 60 days.
 He then consumes the supplies during a service call and his customers take an average of 60 days to pay.
 In this case, the cash gap is 90 days.

 So what is a cash gap and how do you reduce it?
 Quite simply, the cash gap is the difference between the time you pay for the inventory and the time you get paid by your customers.
 In Joe’s case, he was paid 120 days from the time he received the inventory but had to pay his vendor within 30 days.
 Therefore, his cash gap was 120 days minus 30 days or 90 days.
 How do you reduce your cash gap?
 There are really only three ways: 1) Reduce the number of days you carry your inventory, 2) Gain extended terms from your suppliers, and 3) Reduce the time it takes to get paid from your customers.
 Let’s explore each of these options.

 The most overlooked, yet one of the most effective methods of improving cash flow is to simply improve your warehousing operation.
 By increasing your turns from six per year to twelve per year you will reduce your inventory from 60 days to 30 days.
 This way you will ship your products by the time you have to pay your vendors for them and reduced your cash gap by 30 days.

-If you improve your inventory position, manage your payables and reduce your receivables you can reduce your cash gap form 90 days to under 30 day, freeing up more cash to invest in the growth of your business.
+If you improve your inventory position, manage your payables and reduce your receivables you can reduce your cash gap from 90 days to under 30 days, freeing up more cash to invest in the growth of your business.
 Remember, cash is king!